To book a PCR test you will need to be either:

 - You can refer yourself through GOV.UK’s coronavirus self-referral page.
-This will generate a text message and enable you to register for either drive through or home testing
+This will generate a text message and enable you to register for either a walk in, a drive through or home testing.

 Please ensure you let your employer know if you are self-referring or would like them to refer on your behalf.
 At the current time home testing is not available through employer referral.

 Acute NHS trusts in South East London are offering testing for their frontline staff and those working for these hospitals will have access to this information locally.
-In addition, a national testing facility has been set up at the O2 Arena in Greenwich, with further mobile units being rolled out across London that will support testing for staff in services such as care homes.
+In addition, a national testing facility has been set up at the O2 Arena in Greenwich, with further mobile units being rolled out across London that will support testing for staff in services such as care homes and other frontline workers.

 When you register for a drive through test, you will be asked to provide your postcode so you are offered the closest options; it is expected that any new sites will also be able to be booked in this way.

 If you or someone in your household does not have access to a car, you should not use the drive through tests (taxis or public transport should also not be used).
-Instead you should seek to request access to home tests – however it is important to note capacity for these is limited nationally.
+Instead you should seek to request access to home tests – however it is important to note capacity for these can fluctuate at times nationally.

 Results will always be sent directly to the person being tested.
 It is expected, and their responsibility is, to discuss the result with their employer as part of their return to work conversation.
 It is important that organisations know the outcome of the test and offer further support and – if negative –support individuals returning to work.